 Principle #4: Best Practices for Program Development

-The following principles for program design would be reported on in the forthcoming Program Implementation Plans (IPs) and/or via annual reporting to enable Energy Division and stakeholders to assess how these principles are being integrated throughout the portfolios.
+The following principles for program design would be included in the forthcoming Program Implementation Plans (IPs) and/or via annual reporting to enable Energy Division and stakeholders to assess how these principles are being integrated into the Equity segment portfolios.
+Note: these principles should be applied when designing Equity segment programs, to the extent applicable.

 Prioritize customers in most need (need is defined in the main doc)